This article was last updated on 12/02/2024

 Comfortable, which includes more financial freedom and some luxuries

-Some caveats: the living standards have been updated for 2021, to include the impact of COVID-19, but don’t reflect more recent price surges.
+Some caveats: the living standards have been updated for 2024.
 They assume people are living mortgage and rent free, so you’ll need to add on housing costs if you’re still likely to have them.
 Plus, they ignore care costs, which can be stratospheric in later life.

 What’s interesting is looking at the picture painted at each of these income levels, the kind of life you’d lead.
 Sure, you won’t exactly duplicate the living patterns, and you’re unlikely to have exactly the same income.
 But it provides a starting point: would I be happy with that?
 Would I want more than this?